vertexcat/vertexcat.github.io/2D/_posts/2015-08-01-measured-in-milligrams.md

 - mmg-3.png
 - mmg-4.png
 - mmg-5.png
+description: Mini-comic on coping with depression.
+Client - personal work.
 ---
 A minicomic on medications, illness, coping, and identity.
 Printed and staple-bound, approximately 7 x 5 in.